rubybrown101/codewordsstudio/SKO1/week7/README.md

 **Class Week 7**

 In class this week Karen showed us how to add sound to our sketch.
 I had not come across this yet in my research, and had no idea it was a possibility, so was very exciting to see how you can use it in the platform.
-We made this sketch below in class, following Karens instructions ofcourse!
+We made this sketch below in class, following Karens instructions of course!

 ![](dum.gif)